dotnet/AspNetCore.Docs/aspnet/tutorials/your-first-mac-aspnet.rst

 Scaffolding Applications Using Yeoman
 -------------------------------------

-Follow the instruction in :doc:`/client-side/yeoman` to create an MVC 6 project.
+Follow the instruction in :doc:`/client-side/yeoman` to create an ASP.NET Core project.

 Developing ASP.NET Applications on a Mac With Visual Studio Code
 ----------------------------------------------------------------